Achievable logoAchievable logo

 Short 1 ABC Jan 70 call

-We’ll cover a four-step system to answer maximum gain, maximum loss, and breakeven questions.
-This system only works with spreads, which is why it’s so important to identify strategies correctly.
+You’ll use a four-step system to answer maximum gain, maximum loss, and breakeven questions.
+This system applies to spreads, so the first job is always to correctly identify the strategy.

-Let’s go through the spread system together using this example:
+Let’s work through the spread system using this example:

 Long 1 ABC Jan 60 call @ $8